 So I THANK all the hospitals involved in my care during those weeks.
 You all do an amazing job!
 THANK YOU ALL!!

 Upon return to the UK, I found that I had loss of feeling in my one and only foot and leg.
-Diagnosed with foot drop which is where there’s a weakness in my muscles in my foot, so I am unable to move my ankle, toes or lift it up or down.
-The doctors all said that the CRPS in my right stump should not go into my left leg; however this was wrong as I have now been diagnosed with the horrible, long term pain condition in my left leg including hypersensitivity in parts that I can feel.
-As feeling has come back in very limited areas, these are coming back as extremely hypersensitive.
+Diagnosed with foot drop which is where there’s a weakness in the muscles in my foot, so I was unable to move my ankle, toes or lift it up or down.
+I was also diagnosed with the horrible, long term pain condition in my left leg – Complex Regional Pain Syndrome.
+I had the classic signs and symptoms including hypersensitivity in parts that I could feel.
+As feeling came back in very limited areas, these were coming back as extremely hypersensitive.
 I have excruciating burning pain 24 hours a day 7 days a week as if my leg and foot was put in an acid bath, swelling, extreme colour changes, my toe nails have stopped growing, the hair on my head is falling out, my lower leg hair has stopped growing and the temperature on my leg on one day was measured at 18c and it was freezing cold to the touch with a purple and black mottled skin colouring.
 Another day after a doctor had been prodding and poking and looking at my foot drop, in the afternoon another doctor went to look at it and the leg was so swollen and bright red, she thought I had cellulitis and she wanted me to go to A & E straight away.
 My leg looked like the colours of the rainbow!

-Now the pain specialists say they can’t help me anymore, I am “too complex a case, far too long down the line and too extreme“ and so I was facing the real possibility of an amputation of my one and only leg.
+The pain specialists told me they couldn’t help me anymore, I was “too complex a case, far too long down the line and too extreme“ and so I was facing the real possibility of an amputation of my one and only leg.
 I felt like screaming and just bursting into tears at any time, something which most of you reading this who have been diagnosed with CRPS will relate to.

 In the middle of December I had to go into hospital fairly suddenly, as the skin on my CRPS left leg had started to break down very rapidly.
 I went into hospital on Wednesday 10th December 2014 as an emergency patient, as the leg on the skin on my left CRPS leg had irretrievably broken down.
 What I mean by this is that the skin on the left leg had gone from being extremely dry, withered and cracked due to the massive swelling that was present and had been present for several months to none existent skin and just a wet and soggy mess.
 As you may recall in one of our blogs, entitled ‘CRPS BREAKING NEWS’ I said that I had seen the surgeon who had 8 years ago amputated my right CRPS leg, and he had said that I was facing an above knee amputation if ulcers started appearing or if I couldn’t take the swelling, pain and lack of use.
 I thought that I would have 1 last great Christmas and New Year with my 1 leg getting used to the idea of becoming a bilateral above knee amputee before facing the surgery in the New Year.
 However the CRPS had other plans for me!

-By the 8th December only a few days after the start of the skin breakdown, I was using the incontinence squares (inco sheets) on the floor to catch all the drips of goo that were literally running down my leg.
-Ulcers started appearing and the skin was fast flaking off revealing the soft slough underneath, so we rang the surgeon’s secretary who was really helpful and concerned to let her know that we didn’t think the leg would actually last until the New Year.
+By the 8th December only a few days after the start of the skin breakdown, I was using the incontinence squares (inco sheets) on the floor to catch all the drips of ‘goo’ (or slough as it is known as) that were literally running down my leg.
+Ulcers started appearing and the skin was fast flaking off revealing the soft slough underneath, so we rang the surgeon’s secretary who was really helpful and concerned, to let her know that we didn’t think the leg would actually last until the New Year.
 She managed to speak to the surgeon who suggested we go to the hospital to A & E as there was no way to actually make a planned admission that quickly.
 After much anger, heated arguments and plenty of tears on Wednesday 10th December 2014 my husband took me into Manchester Royal Infirmary Accident & Emergency.

 It was during 2014 when I was told that there was no other treatments to try and my leg needed to be amputated, that I began to think about spreading awareness of this horrific condition out to not only the general public but also to the healthcare professionals, this is why I started Burning Nights CRPS Support.
 Please visit OUR STORY to find out more about how Burning Nights all began.